AdobeDocs/campaign-web.en/help/v8/email/generative-uc.md

 1. Explore the available **[!UICONTROL Variations]** and click **[!UICONTROL Preview]** to see the selected variation in full screen.

-When you define your content, audience, and schedule, prepare your delivery.
+Once you define your content, audience, and schedule, prepare your delivery.

 ## Refine variation